mcolletta/Zong/readme.md

 # Zong!
 Music Notation Project

+### NOTE: This fork is a specialized desktop-only version for the [MirComp repo]( https://github.com/mcolletta/mircomp).

 _Zong!_ is an open-source music notation software, which is currently under development.
 It will be available on a number of devices and systems, including Windows, Mac OS X, Linux, Android and the Web (HTML5 + JS).

 To build the project, call `gradlew` in the root folder.
 To build the Android part, call `gradlew` in the `mobile` folder.